tgestabrook/Biomass-Harvest-v8-LINUX/docs/index.md

-# What is the Biomass Harvest Extension?
+# What is the Harvest Extension?

-The Biomass Harvest Extension for LANDIS-II is derived from the Base Harvest extension and therefore shares many of the same features as Base Harvest.
-The largest difference is that Biomass Harvest supports partial thinning of cohorts.
-Consult the user guide for Base Harvest for the most complete information.
+The Harvest Extension allows for complex, hierarchical management actions, including limitless possibilities for thinning, prescribed fire, etc. Consult the user guide for Base Harvest for the most complete information.

 # Release Notes

 - Latest release: Version 6.0 — October 2024
 - Full release details found in the User Guide and on GitHub.
 - [View User Guide](https://github.com/LANDIS-II-Foundation/Extension-Biomass-Harvest/blob/master/docs/LANDIS-II%20Harvest%20v6%20User%20Guide.pdf).
 - Copyright: The LANDIS-II Foundation

 # Requirements